-Miriam Allena is Assistant Professor of Administrative Law at Bocconi.
+Miriam Allena is Associate Professor of Administrative Law at Bocconi.
 Her research interests are in the area of administrative law (in particular, administrative sanctions and the ECHR, the relationships between administrative procedure and trial, administrative regulation of market) and environmental law.
 She has been Associate research Fellow at the Centre for Socio Legal Studies of the University of Oxford.
 From 2012 to 2014 she was Researcher at the Law faculty of Catholic University of Milan.

-Leonardo S. Borlini is Assistant Professor of EU law in the Department of Legal Studies at Bocconi University.
+Leonardo S. Borlini is Associate Professor of International Law in the Department of Legal Studies at Bocconi University.
 He received his Ph.
 D in International Law and Economics from Bocconi University in 2009 and his LL.M from the University of Cambridge in 2007.
 He served the Legal Department of the International Monetary Fund as technical assistance expert between 2011 and 2012 and he is currently member of the United Nations Academic Initiative Against Corruption and Guest Researcher for the G20 Research Centre on International Cooperation Regarding Persons Sought for Corruption and Asset Recovery established by the G20 at the Beijing Normal University.
 He consulted the World Bank, the Inter-American Development Bank and the United Nations Office on Drugs and Crime (UNODC) He is mainly interested in public international law, international economic law, EU law and international legal co-operation against transnational crimes (focus: corruption, money laundering and terrorism financing).

 Barbara Chizzolini is an assistant professor of econometrics in the Economics Department at Bocconi.
 The focus of her research has been for many years the banking industry, mainly its structure and banks’ competitive behavior in European countries.
 Thanks to her ever growing involvement in teaching econometrics to finance students, her current research interests have expanded to the analysis and measurement of risk in Financial and Private Equity markets.